aRustyDev/dg-univ/01-junior-lvl/BGP.md

 ## \#\# See [Wiki](https://github.com/aRustyDev/dg-univ/wiki/bgp) for More Info \#\#
 ---
 # BGP
-**Sources:** [1][bgp-1]
-Border Gateway Protocol (BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) [<sup>1</sup>][ext-1] on the Internet.
+Border Gateway Protocol (BGP)[<sup>1</sup>][bgp-1] is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) [<sup>2</sup>][ext-1] on the Internet.
 BGP is classified as a path-vector routing protocol, and it makes routing decisions based on paths, network policies, or rule-sets configured by a network administrator.

 ## How does this impact Routing?
 BGP is the protocol that helps to determine & update routes between internet gateway routers.